 Mary: Can’t get the staff.
 Right, let me get this straight.
 Brad Pitt over here brings gold, and the best you two idiots can manage, is some oil and part of a tree?

 Mary: So you should be.

 Wise Man #3: In our defence, we were told to get here quickly, so we ran into the nearest Boots and did that ‘3 for 2’ deal.

 Mary: Then you should have got me three lots of gold, shouldn’t you?
 Bloody murf indeed.

 Mary: Whatever.
 It stinks too.
 What is that?

 Joseph: Jesus Christ.

 Mary: I know, right?
-It’s horrible.
+It’s disgusting.

 Joseph: No, I think the smell is Jesus Christ.

 Mary: Oh, right.
 Best get used to that, I guess.
 Hey, Kevin, ever changed a nappy?